Vientiane Prefecture: History

 When Lan Xang fell apart in 1707, it became an independent Kingdom of Vientiane.
 In 1779, it was conquered by the Siamese general Phraya Chakri and made a vassal of Siam.
 When King Anouvong tried to assert himself as an independent kingdom, and raised an unsuccessful rebellion, it was obliterated by Siamese armies in 1827.
 The city was burned to the ground and was looted of nearly all Laotian artifacts, including Buddha statues.
 The Siamese routed Anouvong and razed the city leaving only Wat Si Saket in “good shape”.
 Vientiane was in ruins, depopulated, and disappearing into the forest when the French arrived in 1867.
 It eventually passed to French rule in 1893.
 It became the capital of the French protectorate of Laos in 1899.
 The French rebuilt the city and repaired Buddhist temples such as Pha That Luang, Haw Phra Kaew, and built colonial buildings.
 By a decree signed in 1900 by Governor-General Paul Doumer, the province was divided into 4 muang: Borikan, Patchoum, Tourakom, and Vientiane.
 2 years earlier, men from these 4 muang were responsible for building a house for the first administrator of Vientiane, Pierre Morin.

 During World War II, Vientiane fell to Japanese forces, under the command of Sako Masanori.
 On 9 March 1945 French paratroopers arrived, and liberated Vientiane on 24 April 1945.

 In August 1960, Kong Le seized the capital and insisted that Souvanna Phouma, become prime minister.
 In December, General Phoumi then seized the capital, overthrew the Phouma government, and installed Boun Oum as prime minister.
 In 1975, Pathet Lao troops moved towards the city and US personnel began evacuating the capital.
 On 23 August 1975, a contingent of 50 Pathet Lao women liberated the city.

 In the 1980s, there was growing concern regarding unplanned and uncontrolled urban growth, leading to the founding of the Urban Development Program of Vientiane Prefecture (UCP).
 Prior to the mid-1990s, the prefecture was led by a government which included 14 departments.
 These were branches of national ministry offices.
 The prefecture was unable to collect taxes.
 Whatever revenues were collected were subsequently transferred to the national government.
 In 1993, the Vientiane Urban Planning Committee (VUPC) became the highest decision-making organization in the prefecture; it was governed by a chairman, deputy chair, and 8 members.
 In 1999, the Vientiane Urban Development and Administration Authority (VUDAA) was established at the prefecture level to manage the city's development.
 The St. Paul Foundation built in 2001 and a Vocational School for the Disabled in Ban Sikeud in Vientiane Prefecture.

 Demographics

-The prefecture had a population of 820,942 as of the 2015 census.
+The prefecture had a population of 820,942 as at the 2015 census, and was projected to have 1,009,300 inhabitants as at mid 2023.
 The prefecture's average annual population growth during the period of 1995–2005 was 2.79%.
 The main ethnic group in the province is Lao.